salvq/presence-detection/README.md

 Note1: there are 2 different docker images
 - with tag 2.0.0 - used with local database.json (needed database.json per every device)
-- with tag 2.1.0 - used with http request for database.json (no need for local database.json)
+- with tag 2.1.0 - used with http request for database.json (no need for local database.json, example of request `http://192.168.78.156:8000/database.json`)

 Note2: Using Home Assistant is not must but very recommended as it provides easy integration of other devices and connecting anything with everything.